robert/robert.github.com/_posts/2100-01-01-systems-design.md

 --------

 It's 6pm, and the library is closing.
 A librarian tries to ask you to leave.
-You shoo him away with a barrage of crumpled-up balls of paper.
+Kate shoos him away with a barrage of crumpled-up balls of paper.

 --------